 In children, distal humerus fractures are often treated with small pins placed through tiny incisions.
 In adults, the distal humerus is usually fixed with metal plates and screws placed an incision on the back of the elbow.
 Olecrannon fractures are also commonly treated with plates and screws but some physicians still use wires to fix these injuries.
 Radial head fractures can be treated with small plates and screws in younger patients but in older patients or those with many small pieces a radial head replacement surgery is performed.
 In older patents with multiple fractures and poor bone quality elbow replacements can also be done but these are reserved for very low demand patients.
 Surgery usually takes 1 to 2 hours and can be done on an outpatient basis and patients can go home the same day.
 Ideally, surgeons like to perform this surgery within 1-2 weeks of injury.
 Thus, patients have time to seek a second opinion regarding treatment if more information or additional surgeon input is desired.

 It is important to choose your surgeon wisely.
 Extensive surgical experience can be helpful in achieving a good result and avoiding complications.
-Collectively, ROC orthopedic surgeons have performed more elbow operations than any practice in Northern Nevada and take pride in outstanding surgical results.
+Collectively, ROC orthopedic surgeons have performed more broken elbow operations than any practice in Northern Nevada and take pride in outstanding surgical results.

 After surgery, patients are often given a splint or a brace.
 Gentle motion is begun early to prevent stiffness.
 Gradually this motion is increased and physical therapy is begun around 3-6 weeks after surgery.
-Elbow injuries tend to develop significant stiffness and long term therapy is needed to regain good motion and strength.
+Elbow fracture injuries tend to develop significant stiffness and long term therapy is needed to regain good motion and strength.